 It was controlled and measured by Brazil, but they had not overexerted themselves.
 Should they put this plucky Venezuelan outfit truly to the sword, they would need to up the pace after the break.
 The hosts, on the other hand, could take plenty of pride in how they’d acquitted themselves defensively, as there had never been danger of a riot scoreline, at least not thus far.

 Venezuela 0, Brazil 1.

-The first half had been a decent spectacle, even if the famous visitors had hardly overexerted themselves.
-Brazil had done the necessary bits, but they would underestimate Venezuela at their peril, as the hosts had demonstrated during the first half that they had players who were capable of hurting Brazil if they were given the opportunity.
-Still, you'd think that the away side had another gear in them if need be, but so far they'd not gelled completely.
+The first half had been a decent spectacle, even if the famous visitors had hardly accelerated beyond the necessary.
+Brazil had done what they had needed to, but they would underestimate Venezuela at their peril, as the hosts had demonstrated during the first half that they had players who were capable of hurting Brazil if they were given the opportunity.
+Still, you’d think that the away side had another gear in them if need be, but so far they’d not gelled completely.